 Note: Setting a shared password value for CREATEPW is obsolete and deprecated.
-LISTSERV personal passwords are encrypted by default (since LISTSERV 15.5) and are much more secure than the plain-text CREATEPW setting in the go.user file.
-Unless there is a compelling reason to set it differently, the CREATEPW= value should always be set to and LISTSERV will accept only individual administrators' personal passwords (as noted above) for the purpose of authenticating site-level functions.
+LISTSERV personal passwords are encrypted by default and are much more secure than the plain-text CREATEPW setting in the go.user file.
+Unless there is a compelling reason to set it differently, the CREATEPW= value should always be set to and LISTSERV will accept only individual administrators' personal passwords (as noted above) for the purpose of authenticating site-level functions